Practice Areas

 Driver Qualification:

-A driver who operates a commercial motor vehicle having a declared gross vehicle weight of less than 26,000 pounds solely intrastate is not required to comply with the provisions of Part 391.
+A driver who operates a commercial motor vehicle with a declared gross vehicle weight of less than 26,000 pounds solely intrastate is not required to comply with the provisions of Part 391.

 Hours of Service: